 - If items need to be picked up from the school, call in advance so that materials can be gathered and prepared for pick up from the outside file cabinet.

 - Similar to the school environment, it is imperative that the home is kept clean and health and safety protocols are followed.
 Time away from school should spent practicing the best safety and health measures to limit potential exposure.

 - Be positive in communicating about the safety protocols and expect students to comply with expectations for the safety of the LCMS community.

 - While there are varying opinions, we are charged with establishing protocols for the safety of everyone in our school.
 We ask that we work together for the safety and health of all.
 We will always err on the side of caution when considering the well-being of the LCMS family.

-- All adults will be expected to engage with students and support them in physical distancing
+- All adults will work with students and support them maximizing distancing.

 - Staff are expected to practice regular hand sanitation

-- All adults will be expected to encourage and support students in hand sanitization.
+- All adults will encourage and support students in hand sanitization.

 Substitute & volunteers:

 - Building Safety Protocol Quick Reference Guide will be available for all substitutes in the substitute folder.